 Why go?
-Explore the museum’s permanent collections of natural history, art and geography, plus an enticing range of temporary shows.
-Highlights include the Bristol dinosaur (yes, it has one), a beautifully-preserved gypsy caravan and an ingenious flying machine.
-Situated right next to the iconic Wills Memorial Tower, the building’s pretty special too.
+Explore the museum’s permanent art and natural history collections, plus an enticing range of temporary shows.
+Highlights include the Bristol dinosaur (yes, it has one), a beautifully preserved Gypsy caravan and an ingenious flying machine.
+Right next to the iconic Wills Memorial Tower, the building’s pretty special too.
 Free entry.

 Why go?
 Ahoy there!
 From Clifton Suspension Bridge to the city’s main railway station, Bristol Temple Meads, Bristol loves to celebrate the inventions of Isambard Kingdom Brunel.
 And here’s another one.
 The SS Great Britain was a maritime miracle of its day, and it remains impressive even in the age of Uber and iPhones.
 Grrrrr like a west country pirate and jump aboard.